utah-cs3550-fa25/assignments/hw4.md

   must be non-negative integers but are allowed to be zero.
 Ingredient amounts may be fractional but must be positive.
 Serving counts must be positive integers.
-- All of the text fields (except the description) cannot be blank;
-  make sure to check that.
-They also have a maximum length; check that as well.
-- You likely have a specific pattern of field names you use for step and ingredient data.
-If you see a field with this pattern but with an invalid `Step` or `Ingredient` ID, or an ID for a step or ingredient that isn't associated with the current recipe, that is also an error.
+- If any required text field is blank, or if it is too long.

+You can refer to your `models.py` (or, if you didn't get a good grade on it, to [HW3 Phase 2](hw2.md)) to determine which fields are required and what their maximum lengths are.
+Make your error messages sensible and unique for each error type.

 If you see any errors while processing the form submission, *do not* save any model objects and *do not* redirect.
 Instead, re-render the edit page.

-When checking errors, update the fields of the `Recipe` object *even if* the data is invalid.
-For example, if the user submits a serving count of `0`, or even a serving count of `asdf`, update the `Recipe`'s `serves` field anyway. *Do not* save the object, but *do* pass the modified object to the `render` function when you re-render the `edit.html` page.
-This way, the user will see their invalid data when the page re-loads with error messages.
-This won't always be possible (like if the request contains invalid `Step` or `Ingredient` IDs), but it does help users fix errors by making sure they don't have to start from scratch.

 Modify the `edit.html` template to output a list of all errors.
 This list should go after the page header and metadata like the author name or list of tags, but before the photo and recipe description.
 Put the list inside an `<output>` element and use CSS to make this list red.

+When checking for errors, update the fields of the `Recipe` object *even if* the data is invalid.
+For example, if the user submits a serving count of `0`, or even a serving count of `asdf`, update the `Recipe`'s `serves` field anyway. *Do not* save the object, but *do* pass the modified object to the `render` function when you re-render the `edit.html` page.
+The user's invalid input will then be preserved when the page re-loads with error messages.
+This preserves the user's data and helps them fix errors.